awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Neptune.md

 **Note**
 It can take some time to drop a large dataset\.
 You might want to iterate `drop()` with a limit, for example, `limit(1000)`\.

-  To drop edges that have the label `'rated'`, run the Gremlin command following\.
+  To drop edges that have the label `'rated'`, run the following Gremlin command\.

   ```
   gremlin> g.E().hasLabel('rated').drop()